cherzs/cv-evaluation/CASE_STUDY_SUBMISSION.md

 ## 8. Conclusion

-This project demonstrates a production-ready approach to automating candidate evaluation using modern AI techniques.
-The combination of local LLM (Ollama), RAG pipeline (ChromaDB), and async processing (Celery) creates a robust, cost-effective solution that can scale to handle real hiring workflows.
+This project demonstrates a robust approach to automating candidate evaluation using modern AI techniques.
+The combination of Google Gemini LLM, RAG pipeline (ChromaDB), and async processing (Celery) creates a scalable solution that can handle real hiring workflows.

 Key achievements:
 - Complete functional requirements (upload, evaluate, retrieve)